CourseReps/ECEN489-Spring2015/Project1/README.md

 By tuning the illuminated areas, it is possible to match the gathered data to the inference tasked at hand.

 Monitoring Hardware
 -------------------

+The selection for physical components for the monitoring nodes is guided by usability and ease of implementation.
+This project utilizes the [Debian](https://www.debian.org/) [GNU](https://www.gnu.org/)/Linux operating system to power the sensing devices.
+This choice is motivated by its [free](http://www.fsf.org/) distribution, its programmability, and the availability of drivers.

 ### Intel Next Unit of Computing